 WAGCM1

 Under this option, the Power Station thresholds of Small (less than 50MW), Medium (50 – <100MW) and Large (100MW or greater) that currently apply in England and Wales would also be applied in Scotland.
 Going forward the Large, Medium, and Small Power Station classification criteria would then be the same across GB.
-This could be implemented 10 working daysapproximately 6 following The Authority’s decision.
+This would be expected to be implemented approximately 6 months following The Authority’s decision to allow for current projects to progress through the Connections process

 Potential Alternative 1